 A note about our highlighted trials and the role of genetics as biomarker for precision treatment in prostate cancer:

 We’d like to point out that the selected trials listed here are specifically funded through our SPORE grant and have key translational research aspects.
 These are only just a small subset of our extremely active portfolio of clinical trial opportunities we have for our patients.
 Our trials can be broken up into therapeutic trials (some aspect of treatment may be experimental) and/or observational or translational (treatment is standard and patients volunteers to provide their data, e.g. PSA values over time, their feedback such as their quality of life, or their samples, e.g. blood or archived materials).
-You can find a full listing of our rich clinical trial offerings on the Seattle Cancer Care Alliance website.
+Find a full listing of our rich clinical trial offerings.

 The SPORE-related trials listed below are related to genetics and biomarkers.
 This is not by accident, but because our program has lead much of the research this important, practice-changing area of clinical innovation.
 In 2015, we helped discover that about a quarter of men have mutation in genes related to DNA damage repair (e.g. BRCA1, BRCA2, PALB2).
 Moreover, these mutations would likely predict that cancers would be especially sensitive to a chemotherapy called carboplatin and a newer class of targeted pills (PARP inhibitors), including olaparib, rucaparib, and others.
 This important discovery is the basis for the COBRA study.

-Our SPORE investigators are treating physicians at Seattle Cancer Care Alliance and University of Washington.
+Our SPORE investigators are treating physicians at Fred Hutchinson Cancer Center and University of Washington.

 The inclusion of patient advocates is a crucial element of our Prostate SPORE.
 Our experienced patient advocates provide assurance that our clinical trials are designed to provide a meaningful patient impact.
 They also assist with outreach to the prostate cancer patient community and assist with recruitment of patients to our research protocols and clinical trials.

-Marty Chakoian is a 17-year prostate cancer survivor and facilitator of the Us TOO in Seattle Prostate Cancer Support Group.
+Marty Chakoian is a prostate cancer survivor and facilitator of the Us TOO in Seattle Prostate Cancer Support Group.
 In that role he has come to understand the critical role support groups play in helping patients and caregivers navigate the complex decisions around diagnosis and treatment.
-Marty joined the Board of Us TOO International in 2018 and currently serves as Board Chair, advocating for programs that reduce the racial equity gap in prostate cancer affliction and mortality.
+Marty serves on the Board of ZERO Prostate Cancer, the American Urological Society’s Prostate Cancer Impact Alliance, and the National Cancer Institute’s Council of Research Advocates, with a special interest in programs that reduce the racial equity gap in prostate cancer affliction and mortality.

-Jack is a 22 year Prostate Cancer survivor, diagnosed with Gleason 9 PCa in April 1999.
+Jack is a 22 year prostate cancer survivor, diagnosed with Gleason 9 PCa in April 1999.
 He became a patient at the UW Medical Center and the SCCA in January 2000.
-Jack has been an integral and steadfast member of the PNW Prostate Cancer SPORE Patient Advocacy Group since 2002.
-He is also a long time member of the US TOO Men's Support Group.
-Most recently, Jack volunteered his time and contributed to a Patient Exercise Video Series aimed to help Prostate Cancer Patients improve their health and overcome treatment side effects via the implementation of an exercise routine.
+Jack has been an integral and steadfast member of the Patient Advocacy Committee of the Pacific Northwest Prostate Cancer SPORE since 2002.
+He is also a long time member of the Seattle US TOO Men's Support Group.
+Most recently, Jack volunteered his time and contributed to a Patient Exercise Video Series that aimed to help patients with prostate cancer improve their health and overcome treatment side effects via the implementation of an exercise routine.

 David was diagnosed with metastatic prostate cancer in 2013 and has been patient at SCCA since 2019.
 He joined the Patient Advocacy Group in 2020.
 He is a retired professor with experience in cellular and molecular biology of cancer.
 Before he retired he held positions at Cold Spring Harbor Laboratory, N.Y.
 (1981-2004), founding Director of the Sheila and David Fuente Graduate Program in Cancer Biology at the University of Miami School of Medicine (2004-2009), and Professor in the Department of Biological Sciences at the Korean Advanced Institute of Science and Technology, DAejeon South Korea (2009-2019).
 In addition to scientific research and graduate and undergraduate education he has been involved in outreach programs for elementary through high school students.